-The second metatarsal is the longest of the metatarsals with four articular facets at its base.
+The second metatarsal is the longest of the metatarsals and has four articular facets at its base.
 These articulate with the medial, intermediate and lateral cuneiforms as well as the third metatarsal.
 Occasionally there is a medial facet at the base, which articulates with the first metatarsal.
 Distally, it articulates with the 2nd proximal phalanx.

-- Medial shaft – 1st dorsal interosseus
+- Medial shaft – 1st dorsal interosseus muscle

-- Lateral shaft – 2nd dorsal interosseus
+- Lateral shaft – 2nd dorsal interosseus muscle

 The third metatarsal has a triangular base, which articulates proximally with the lateral cuneiform.
 Medially it has two facets where it articulates with the second metatarsal and laterally it articulates with the fourth metatarsal by a single facet.
 The head articulates with the 3rd proximal phalanx.

-- Medial shaft – 2nd dorsal interosseus and 1st plantar interosseus
+- Medial shaft – 2nd dorsal interosseus and 1st plantar interosseus muscles

-- Lateral shaft – 3rd dorsal interosseus
+- Lateral shaft – 3rd dorsal interosseus muscle

 The fourth metatarsal is smaller than the third and has 3 articular facets at its base.
 Proximally, it has a quadrilateral facet, which articulates with the cuboid.
 There is an oval facet medially which articulates with the third metatarsal and there is another single facet on the lateral surface for articulation of the fifth metatarsal.
 Distally, the head articulates with the 4th proximal phalanx.

-- Medial shaft – 3rd dorsal interosseus and 2nd plantar interosseus
+- Medial shaft – 3rd dorsal interosseus and 2nd plantar interosseus muscles

-- Lateral shaft – 4th dorsal interosseus
+- Lateral shaft – 4th dorsal interosseus muscle